The lookout tower on the Tanzplan (Tanečnice)

 The eight-sided stone tower is the northernmost observation tower in the Czech Republic.
 The first wooden tower stood there as early as 1887, but it fell victim to a storm in 1903.
 A new tower was put into operation in 1905.
 The construction was financed by Count von Salm-Reifferscheidt.

-There is a source of drinking water at the top of Tanzplan, which is why a 25 m deep well was dug there.
-From the observation tower, you have a magnificent view of the Elbe Sandstone Mountains and the Lusatian Mountains.
+There is a source of drinking water at the top of the Tanzplan, which is why a 25 m deep well was dug there.
+The observation tower offers a magnificent view of the Elbe Sandstone Mountains and the Lusatian Mountains.
 You can see over the Schluckenauer Zipfel as far as Lusatia.
 On a clear day, you can also see the Ore Mountains and the Giant Mountains.
-The name of the mountain goes back to a legend according to which a beautiful young girl seduced a hunter with her dance here.
+The name of the mountain goes back to a legend, according to which a beautiful young girl seduced a hunter with her dance here.

 Hike from Sebnitz to the Tanzplan